-The College of Health Sciences and College of Agriculture at Debre Markos University will be hosting the 1st Agriculture, Nutrition and Health Nexus Conference on the theme of “Multi-Sectoral Roles in Nutrition Interventions”
+The College of Health Sciences and College of Agriculture at Debre Markos University hosted the 1st Agriculture, Nutrition and Health Nexus Conference on the theme of “Multi-Sectoral Roles in Nutrition Interventions”

 Capacity building is an integral part of the Growth through Nutrition learning agenda strategy.
 Learning events serve as an opportunity to disseminate research findings as well as build capacity around research and learning among the research and learning communities in Ethiopia.
-Tufts will host a half-day learning event on Dec 14 at the Capital Hotel.
-During this event, two recent Ph.D. graduates sponsored by USAID ENGINE will present on their dissertation topics:
+Tufts hosted a half-day learning event on Dec 14 at the Capital Hotel.
+During this event, two recent Ph.D. graduates sponsored by USAID ENGINE presented their dissertation topics:

-Tufts will host the 3rd Project Research and Learning Working Group meeting on Dec 20 at Save the Child to present and discuss findings from Seasonal Calendar Study conducted by Land O’Lakes as part of the Growth through Nutrition project.
-In addition, Tufts Senior Learning Advisor will present and discuss ToR for the working group for the new members from ECSC-SUN joining the platform.
+Tufts hosted the 3rd Project Research and Learning Working Group meeting on December 20, 2018 at Save the Children to present and discuss findings from Seasonal Calendar Study conducted by Land O’Lakes as part of the Growth through Nutrition project.
+In addition, Tufts Senior Learning Advisor presented and discussed the ToR for the working group for the new members from ECSC-SUN joining the platform.

 The Ethiopian Nutrition Society, FONSE, played host to the 8th ANEC Conference in Addis Ababa, Ethiopia this past October.
 The theme for the conference centered around “Multi-stakeholder nutrition actions in Africa: translating evidence into policies, and programmes for impact” The five-day conference convened nutrition scientists, public health professionals, academics, students and field-based workers from Africa and around the world.